wzhudev/write-an-interpreter-in-go/README.md

 Made some changes to the original code:

-1. Use go.mod to manage the module and packages.
+1. Use go.mod to manage the packages.
 2. Add position info to tokens.